Firminger History, Family Crest & Coats of Arms

 Early Origins of the Firminger family

-Lincolnshire where they held a family seat as Lords of the Manor.
+The surname Firminger was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1160 when Henry Furnmage held estates in that shire.

 Early History of the Firminger family

 This web page shows only a small excerpt of our Firminger research.
 Another 93 words (7 lines of text) covering the years 1280, 1524, 1455 and 1487 are included under the topic Early Firminger History in all our PDF Extended History products and printed products wherever possible.

 Firminger has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Firmage, Furmage, Furdmedge, Firminger, Formage, Fromage, Ffirmage and many more.

 Early Notables of the Firminger family (pre 1700)

 More information is included under the topic Early Firminger Notables in all our PDF Extended History products and printed products wherever possible.